pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 Top to bottom, we:

 1) Check if we have seen this `code`(see: f_code here https://docs.python.org/3/library/inspect.html) before, and exit early if we have
-2) Check if the code we are looking at is a tricky case we have not added support for yet (The detail of what happens when we skip a frame is a bit out of scope of this writeup, but a later writeup around unimplemented, eager fallback vs whole graph capture, and more of that is planned for later)
+2) Check if the code we are looking at is a tricky case we have not added support for yet (The detail of what happens when we skip a frame is a bit out of scope of this writeup, but will be the focus of a later writeup around unimplemented, eager fallback vs whole graph capture)
 3) We check if the `cache_size` (second arg above) crosses the limit defined in our config , `cache_size_limit`.
 If it has, we drop the frame and log out some warnings.
-This helps us avoid constant recompilation of a frame as it generally means that the frame is hot in an unexpected way, and caching it is producing needless overhead, as it is likely to get blown away the next time we encounter it anyway.
+This helps us avoid constant recompilation of a frame as it generally means that the frame is hot in an unexpected way, and caching it is producing needless overhead, as it is likely to get evicted the next time we encounter it anyway.
 4) We pass the frame, alongside a function that creates an `InstructionTranslator` (more on this later) through bytecode transformation, via `transform_code_object`.
 A few crucial things happen under the hood here:
     1)  We produce new code through `transform_code_object`